 UX Portfolio Best Practices

-1. Your portfolio shares clear, concise details about your UX design process
+1. Your UX portfolio shares clear, concise details about your UX design process

 - With whom did you meet?